 Write secure code

 Write highly secure code, and test for bugs and vulnerabilities.
 Make your code challenging to reverse engineer.
-Secure codes form the bulwark of a robust OS, such as iOS, etc., which provides an impressive degree of security to these devices.
+Secure codes form the bulwark of a robust OS, such as iOS, etc., which provides an impressive degree of mobile app security to these devices.

 Encrypt all data